JohannesMP/com.johannesmp.blog/_posts/2017-02-14-Installing-Jekyll-For-Github-Pages-On-Windows-10.md

 ```
 ERROR: YOUR SITE COULD NOT BE BUILT:
        ------------------------------------
        No repo name found.
-Specify using PAGES_REPO_NWO environment variables,
+Specify using PAGES_REPO_NWO
-       'repository' in your configuration, or set up an 'origin' git remote
+       environment variables, 'repository' in your
+       configuration, or set up an 'origin' git remote
        pointing to your github.com repository.
 ```

-This is due to your jekyll project's `_config.yml` not containing a path to the github-pages repository.
+It should be noted that my project's `.git/config` *does* have an 'origin' git remote pointing at my github.com repository, but for some reason that is not enough.
+While environment variables are fun, they are not portable, so I chose to modify my `_config.yml` file instead to define the `repository` variable.

-I was able to fix this issue by adding a `repository` key with value `<USERNAME>/<REPOSTIROY_NAME>` which in my case was:
+Simply add a `repository` key with value `<USERNAME>/<REPOSTIROY_NAME>` on a new line anywhere in the `_config.yml` file, which in my case was:

 ```
 repository:         'JohannesMP/com.johannesmp.blog'